symfony/symfony/src/Symfony/Component/Notifier/Bridge/LightSms/README.md

 where:
  - `LOGIN` is your LightSms login
  - `TOKEN` is the token displayed in your account
- - `PHONE` is your LightSms phone number
+ - `PHONE` is your LightSms sender phone number

 See your account info at https://www.lightsms.com/external/client/api/